jfalcou/eve/doc/manual/functions/arithmetic/fnms.rst

     wired capability).

-    If you need pedantic fnms capabilities in all circumstances in your own code you can use the pedantic_ option (although it can be very expensive). pedantic_ option ensures the fnms properties and allows SIMD acceleration if available.
+    If you need pedantic fnms capabilities in all circumstances in your own code you can use the :ref:`pedantic_ <feature-decorator>`  or :ref:`numeric_ <feature-decorator>` options (although it can be very expensive).

 *******
 Options
 *******

-    - pedantic_: ``fnms[pedantic_](x,y,z)`` ensures the fnms conformant properties and allows SIMD acceleration if available.
+    - :ref:`pedantic_ <feature-decorator>`:  ensures the fnms conformant properties and allows SIMD acceleration if available.

+    - :ref:`numeric_ <feature-decorator>` decorator ensures the whole fma conformant properties and allows SIMD acceleration if available.

 *******
 Example